PavlosKolivatzis/SEAL/few-shot/README.md

 # SEAL - few-shot

+This document provides the commands to reproduce the SEAL few-shot learning experiments on the ARC dataset.
+The goal of these experiments is to demonstrate how SEAL can adapt to new tasks with only a few examples.

+The experiments are divided into several steps, including training the base model, evaluating the trained models, and running a baseline evaluation.
+By following the steps in this guide, you will be able to reproduce the results from the paper.

 This document contains the commands to reproduce the SEAL Few Shot Experiments on ARC.
 Code is adopted from: [Ekin's Repo](https://github.com/ekinakyurek/marc/tree/main)

+## Environment Variables

+Before running the experiments, you will need to set the following environment variables:

+*   `DATA_DIR`: This variable should point to the directory where the ARC dataset is located.
+*   `TTI_DIR`: This variable should point to the directory where the training text-to-image data is located.
+*   `LORA_DIR`: This variable should point to the directory where the LoRA checkpoints will be saved.

+Please make sure to set these variables to the correct paths in your environment before running the commands.

 ## SEAL RL Iteration 1